yiisoft/yii2/docs/review_2011_11_12_alex.md

 This way we'll be able to set defaults for any object.

+> The key issue here is about how to process the config file.
+Clearly, we cannot
+> do this for every type of component because it would mean an extra file access
+> for every component type

 #### Do we need to support lazy class injection?

 Currently there's no way to lazy-inject class into another class property via